The High Tight Flag

 Mast formation completes between 3-5 weeks before a breakout.

 This pattern represents the extreme strength of the stock/instrument.
 The same strength propelled the stock 100% or more.
-The pullback of <25% tells us that apart from a small profit-taking exercise, not many holders are selling and that most of them are holding onto their stock looking for even bigger gains.
+The pullback of <25% tells us that, apart from a small profit-taking exercise, not many holders are selling and that most of them are holding onto their stock looking for even bigger gains.
 Eventually, this HTF breaks out.
-A higher volume as compared to the volume inside the mast is a high confidence breakout.
+A higher volume as compared to the volume inside the mast is a high-confidence breakout.

 What is the price target for an HTF?

-Once and if the breakout occurs, the stock is likely (high probability, but <100%) to climb another the length of the pole, projected from the swing low of the mast (figure below)
+Once and if the breakout occurs, the stock is likely (high probability, but <100%) to climb another length of the pole, projected from the swing low of the mast (figure below)

 How to trade an HTF?